wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 # Operational Considerations

+V4-via-v6 routing makes it easy to route IPv4 traffic across interfaces that have not been assigned IPv4 addresses, and therefore has the potential to reduce the number of IPv4 addresses consumed and hopefully simplify the management of double-stack networks.
+Since it promises IPv4 routing essentially "for free" once IPv6 addressing has been set up, it has the potential to slightly accelerate the deployment of IPv6.

+Just like any other extension to an existing technology, however, it requires changes to existing infrastructure.
 Even though v4-via-v6 routes are similar in structure to traditional next-hop routes, at least some monitoring and management tools will not be able to interpret them.
-Deployment of v4-via-v6 routing in a network will require testing and updating of all tools and scripts that manipulate or examine routes.
+Deployment of v4-via-v6 routing in a network requires testing and potentially updating of all tools and scripts that manipulate or examine routes.

 V4-via-v6 routing encourages a model of deployment where some routers have no IPv4 addresses even though they forward IPv4 traffic.
 Such routers